-Twitter is a great tool that lets you connect with your clients, to follow others in your field and to keep you up to date on the news and trends – all in 140 characters or less.
-Need help getting started on Twitter?
-Read on.
+Twitter is a great tool that lets you connect with your clients, follow others in your field, and keep you up to date on the news and trends – all in 280 characters or less.
+If you need help getting started on the social network, read on.

 Twitter Lingo: DM (direct message), hashtag, trending, RT (retweet), @reply, and follower.
 If you didn’t understand all of these terms, please investigate them before proceeding with your business account set up.
 It will make it easier for you.